 Housing costs in Charlestown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Rhode Island.

-Unlike some towns, Charlestown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Charlestown are a mix of both white- and blue-collar jobs.
+Charlestown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Charlestown is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Charlestown who work in office and administrative support (13.09%), management occupations (10.73%), and sales jobs (8.01%).

 Also of interest is that Charlestown has more people living here who work in computers and math than 95% of the places in the US.

-The population of Charlestown is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.28% of adults in Charlestown have a bachelor's degree or even advanced degree.
+The education level of Charlestown citizens is very high relative to the national average among all cities (21.84%): 38.28% of adults in Charlestown have a bachelor's degree or even advanced degree.

 The per capita income in Charlestown in 2010 was $36,878, which is middle income relative to Rhode Island, and wealthy relative to the rest of the US.
 This equates to an annual income of $147,512 for a family of four.
 However, Charlestown contains both very wealthy and poor people as well.